gfontenot/nvim-external-tui/README.md

 })
 ```

-The presence of the `snacks` or `builtin` key determines which provider to use,
+The presence of the `snacks` or `builtin` key determines which provider to
-and its value completely replaces the default configuration.
+use, and its value is merged with the default configuration.
+Unspecified
+fields fall back to their default values.

 For Snacks configuration options, see the
 [Snacks terminal documentation](https://github.com/folke/snacks.nvim/blob/main/docs/terminal.md).
+The default Snacks config is `{ win = { style = 'float' } }`.

 The builtin provider supports a limited set of options: